Aliases for BIRC5 Gene

 GeneCards Summary for BIRC5 Gene

 BIRC5 (Baculoviral IAP Repeat Containing 5) is a Protein Coding gene.
-Diseases associated with BIRC5 include Adenocarcinoma and Malignant Peritoneal Mesothelioma.
-Among its related pathways are Signaling by GPCR and Interleukin-4 and 13 signaling.
+Diseases associated with BIRC5 include Malignant Peritoneal Mesothelioma and Adenocarcinoma.
+Among its related pathways are Immune response IL-23 signaling pathway and Apoptosis Modulation and Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is BIRC2.